bartwe/bartwe.github.io/PingPongTAA.md

 What if we take the near duplicated work between frames and use that to increase the number of samples available per pixel, this is called temporal antialiasing.

-Render every frame with a jittered offset, going through offsets in a cycle, a good jitter offset is an 8 rooks, an offset used in dx msaa, or a halton sequence.
+Render every frame with a jittered offset, going through offsets in a cycle, a good jitter offset is an 8 queens/rooks, an offset used in dx msaa, or a halton sequence.

 If the camera isn't moving and the scene isn't animated, averaging these frames together will output effectively the same as msaa/ssaa